otaviojava/jcassandra-book/manuscript/04-cql.md

 ### Static types

 Some columns can be considered static within the column family.
 A static column shares the same value for all rows that have the same partition key value.
-For example, in the author column family scenario (with name and book), imagine that there is now the need to add the field for “country of residence”.
+For example, in the author column family scenario (with name and book), imagine that there is now a desire to add the field for “country of residence”.
 Once the author changes countries, all references must be updated as well, thus creating the country field, `country`, as static, shown below:

 Creating the `author` structure now with the static country field: